Mary Sue: when your fanfic comes to life and ruins your day

 In a humorous tone 😄

 The best part of Mary Sue is that Jessica, the vampire created by Cassie, turns out to be more popular than her own creator.
 While Cassie deals with high school dramas, Jessica seduces everyone with her teen series character attitude.
-It's like your favorite fanfic came to life, but instead of giving you powers, it leaves you exposed in front of your classmates.
+It's like your favorite fanfic came to life, but instead of giving you powers, it leaves you embarrassed in front of your classmates.
 A reminder that, sometimes, fictional creatures have a better social life than we do.